Is Victor Wembanyama the best NBA Draft prospect since LeBron James?

 Wembanyama has already displayed the one-foot fadeway jump shot made famous by German forward and Dallas Mavericks legend Dirk Nowitzski — one of basketball’s greatest shooters.

-“As hyperbolic as it all sounds, executives around the league already agree that Wembanyama has Hall of Fame potential with the upside to be one of the greatest players ever."
+O'Conner said: “As hyperbolic as it all sounds, executives around the league already agree that Wembanyama has Hall of Fame potential — with the upside to be one of the greatest players ever."